kubecost/docs/aws-amp-integration.md

 #### Step 3: Set up IRSA to allow Kubecost and Prometheus to read & write metrics from Amazon Managed Service for Prometheus

 These following commands help to automate the following tasks:
-- Create an IAM role with the AWS managed IAM policy and trusted policy for the following service accounts: `kubecost-cost-analyzer-amp`, `kubecost-prometheus-server-amp`.
+- Create an IAM role with the AWS-managed IAM policy and trusted policy for the following service accounts: `kubecost-cost-analyzer-amp`, `kubecost-prometheus-server-amp`.
 - Modify current K8s service accounts with annotation to attach a new IAM role.

 Run the following command in your workspace: